bashtools/JSONPath.sh/README.md

 [![travis](https://secure.travis-ci.org/mclarkson/JSONPath.sh.png?branch=master)](https://travis-ci.org/mclarkson/JSONPath.sh)

-yo, so it's a JSONPath implementation written in Bash - and it probably only works in Bash.
+This is a JSONPath implementation written in Bash.

 See how JSONPath.sh compares to other implementations: https://cburgmer.github.io/json-path-comparison/